Social Media

 This will be the most significant limiting factor on the type of clothing you can buy.

-A full class set of top quality waterproofs can be expensive, and if you also need wellies and hats, with warm layers, it will increase your budget.
-Therefore if your budget doesn’t provide for all of the clothing, some compromises will need to be made.
+A set of top quality waterproofs for every child in your class/group can be expensive, and if you also need wellies and hats, and warm layers, it will increase your budget.

-Do you need to buy jackets as well as trousers?
+Follow up question: do you need to buy jackets as well as trousers?

 Waterproof trousers are often worn even if it is not raining, to protect from the wind, mud, damp and vegetation.
 If a good quality trouser is worn, the waterproof jacket is less important, except of course, for when it is actually raining.